Anti-Depressant Drugs: 12 Things You Should Know About Pills for 'Depression'

 2. Anti-depressants are less effective than often claimed

-Drug company advertisements, along with doctors and psychiatrists, often claim that anti-depressant drugs are of great benefit to the majority of people who suffer depression.
+Drug company advertisements, along with doctors and psychiatrists, often claim that anti-depressant drugs are of great benefit to the majority of people who suffer 'depression'.
 Indeed, in the United Kingdom the Royal College of Psychiatrists state on their website that, based on the relevant research, it is reasonable to conclude that between half and two-thirds of patients will be ‘much improved’ after three months of treatment.

 However, a thorough inspection of the data leads to a radically different conclusion.
-When Irving Kirsch (a Professor of Psychology) and his colleagues conducted a comprehensive review of the evidence, including both published and unpublished studies, their conclusion was that the SSRIs were only effective in a very small number of the most depressed patients; for the great majority of people these modern, state of the art anti-depressants had therapeutic effects that were no better than that of a placebo (that is, the benefit people obtain from taking a pill that they believe will help when, in reality, they are taking an inert substance containing non of the active ingredient).
-Importantly, in severely depressed patients, the superiority of the anti-depressant may have been due to this group being less susceptible to the placebo (rather than to any enhanced responsiveness to the medication).
+When Irving Kirsch (a Professor of Psychology) and his colleagues (Kirsch et al., 2008) conducted a comprehensive review of the evidence, including both published and unpublished studies, their conclusion was that the SSRIs were only effective in a very small number of the most depressed patients; for the great majority of people these modern, state of the art anti-depressants had therapeutic effects that were no better than that of a placebo (that is, the benefit people obtain from taking a pill that they believe will help when, in reality, they are taking an inert substance containing non of the active ingredient).
+Importantly, in severely depressed patients, the superiority of the anti-depressant may have been due to this group being less susceptible to the placebo (rather than to any enhanced responsiveness to the drugs).

 3. Anti-depressants are over-prescribed